alexbadiu-insightsinmotion/PBI-Documentation/Why is Documentation so underrated.md

 This topic got me and **Greg Philps** thinking: **What should the Power BI community invest more time in learning, from our perspective, to make a difference?** And, honestly, documentation doesn’t get the attention it deserves.
 That’s why we’re diving deeper to propose something the community can actually use in their daily work.

-Starting this week, **Greg** and I will alternate posting ideas and hopefully useful actionable tips about Power Bi Documentation.
+Starting this week, **Greg** and I will alternate posting ideas and hopefully useful actionable tips about Power BI Documentation.
 These posts will cover different topics related to documentation.

 We’ll save them all on a dedicated **GitHub repo** for easy reference.